Follow Us:

 • The sterilisation process should comply with relevant standards, such as ISO 11135, ISO 11137, ISO 17665 and ISO 17664 , to ensure that the device is consistently sterile.

-• The device must be labeled with appropriate information indicating that it is sterile.
+• The medical device must be labeled with appropriate information indicating that it is sterile.
 The label should also include details about the sterilization method used, and any instructions for use or handling to maintain sterility.

 Role of I3CGLOBAL Consultants in Class 1s medical device CE Certification?